RichardoTiono/Original_Face_Recovery/README.md

                         We perform many experiments and then get lost on the results and what was this experiment for.
-                        This txt file will help us understand what was the purpose of this experiment --sample_data         Sample Dataset path - Data for testing/inferring with your pretrained network --rgb_syn_data        RGB Real Dataset path --log_dir             Log Path
+                        This txt file will help us understand what was the purpose of this experiment --sample_data         Sample Dataset path - Data for testing/inferring with your pretrained network --rgb_syn_data        Path to RGB synthetic Dataset csv file --rgb_real_data		Path to RGB real Dataset csv file --log_dir             Log Path
   --load_model          Path for Existing Pretrained Network --mode                Choose mode for doing Train-rgb (Training Network) or metrics(test using metrics) or Infer (Infer pretrained network) '